Express trust

-An express trust is a trust created "in express terms, and usually in writing, as distinguished from one inferred by the law from the conduct or dealings of the parties."
+In trust law, an express trust is a trust created "in express terms, and usually in writing, as distinguished from one inferred by the law from the conduct or dealings of the parties."
 Property is transferred by a person (called a trustor, settlor, or grantor) to a transferee (called the trustee), who holds the property for the benefit of one or more persons, called beneficiaries.
 The trustee may distribute the property, or the income from that property, to the beneficiaries.
 Express trusts are frequently used in common law jurisdictions as methods of wealth preservation or enhancement.

 Terms

 Law generally requires only a simple formality to create an express trust.
 In certain jurisdictions, an express trust may even be established orally.
 Typically, a settlor would record the disposition, where real property is to be held in trust or the value of property in trust is large.
-Where legal title to property is being passed to a trustee, a "deed of settlement" or "Trust Instrument" (for jurisdictions that do not recognise Deeds) may be used.
+Where legal title to property is being passed to a trustee, a "deed of settlement" or "trust instrument" (for jurisdictions that do not recognise deeds) may be used.
 Where property is to continue to be held by the person making the trust, a "declaration of trust" will be appropriate.

 Often, a trust corporation or more than one trustee is appointed to allow for uninterrupted administration of the trust in the event of a trustee's resignation, death, bankruptcy or incapacity.
 Additionally a Protector may be appointed who, for example, is authorized to appoint new trustees and to review the trustees' annual accounts.